Athira2199/vidya/README.md

 5.	news.js
 This file helps us to read , write and update various json files as and when required in the project.

+The framework used:express
+Template:pug
+This project has made use of promises for sql queries. fs module is used for file reading. formidable module is used to retrieve the uploaded files through forms.